-Akron Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 16th, 2022, Akron Metropolitan Housing Authority has 2 waiting lists that are open now or opening soon.
+Akron Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |Akron Metropolitan Housing Authority Housing Choice Voucher||Open Until Further Notice|